“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

-What is the hardship fund?
+What is the Student Support Fund?

 The fund is discretionary and the University allocates a fixed amount each year; so whether or not you get an award depends on your individual circumstances and on the availability of funds.
 The Fund is not intended to be used to fund your lifestyle choices.